kelvah/uhc-portal/docs/code-guide.md

 # Coding Guidelines

-This document contains coding guidelines for the OCM UI project.
-It includes best practices, patterns to follow and antipatterns to avoid.
+This document defines the coding standards for the OCM UI project.
+All code contributions must follow these guidelines to ensure consistency, maintainability, and code quality.

+These guidelines serve to:
+- Establish shared conventions for code structure and patterns
+- Improve code review efficiency by setting clear expectations
+- Maintain a consistent, maintainable codebase

+Use these guidelines during development and code reviews.
+When in doubt or if a scenario isn't covered, ask the team for help.

 ## Component Structure